ppy/osu-wiki/wiki/List_of_Guides/Live_streaming_osu!/en.md

 -   Layer Order
 -   Snapping to specified sides
--   How to use the `Edit Scene`-mode
+-   How to use the `Edit Scene` mode
 -   Where to find settings

-##### Insert your Twitch.tv Chat in the Scene
+##### Insert your twitch.tv chat in the Scene

 The basic idea here is, that if spectators are watching your stream in fullscreen, they are unable to follow the chat.
 So why not include it in your stream?
-Also if you watch the video later and maybe have an audio commentary by yourself, you still know what you are referring to.
-If you are not playing osu! in windowed mode (in fullscreen in other words), this method will requires you to use a 2nd monitor connected with it!
+Also, if you watch the video later and maybe have an audio commentary by yourself, you still know what you are referring to.
+If you are playing *osu!* in fullscreen, this method will requires you to use a 2nd monitor connected with it!
 If the Color Key step does not work properly for you, try using the BetterTTV plugin and going to the gear icon in chat, and hit Black Chat.
 Chat must be popped out for this option to show.

 1. Pop out the twitch.tv chat
-2. Add a Source > Window Capture
+2.  `Add a Source` > `Window Capture`
 3. Choose the popped Twitch Chat, Inner Window
-4. Disable Capture Cursor
+4. Disable `Capture Cursor`
-5. Set Subregion > Select Region > Drag the mask, so only the chat messages themselves are in.
+5.  `Set Subregio`n > `Select Region` > Drag the mask, so only the chat messages themselves are in.
-6. Use Color Key and select the background of your twitch chat.
+6. Use Color Key and select the background of your Twitch chat.
 7. Approve everything and rearrange your scene.

 You might want to add an image behind the captured chat and set its opacity to 50-70 % for better reading.